jetphp/jetphp/README.md

 # JetPHP
-PHP Framework for full-stack websites and systems
+PHP Framework to developing websites and systems

 ## Documentation